 - Packing peanuts: Great for filling a lot of space without adding a lot of weight.
 A bit messy to dispose of, however, and the styrofoam version isn’t environmentally friendly.
 There are versions out there that are biodegradable.

 The three major carriers, USPS, FedEx and UPS, provide online sellers with free materials that are optimal sizes for their shipping methods.
-You can find links to all three here.
 You can even have them delivered right to your door on your schedule.

 Offer free shipping conditionally